 This traditional provider’s cloud-based product Maximo SaaS starts at $164 per user/month and offers standard functionality (asset lists, service history, KPIs, work orders, POs), mobile access, machine learning, business intelligence, and API integrations.
 It also offers Maximo On-Premise and Maximo SaaS Dedicated, which have specific add-ons for specific industries – although no pricing structure is publicly available for these offerings.
 Another established and traditional provider – SAP – also chooses not to provide a price list for its EAM software or implementation.

 On the other hand, Dynaway EAM for Microsoft Dynamics Finance & Operations has a different pricing approach.
-As Finance & Operations ERP by Microsoft is more complex and focused on bigger organizations, EAM system integration and customer requirements are more extensive.
-Dynaway EAM for F&O is built directly in Microsoft Dynamics ERP where you can manage your maintenance operations from the Dynamics platform.
+As Finance & Operations ERP by Microsoft is more complex and focused on bigger organizations, EAM system integration, and customer requirements are more extensive.

 How much does it cost to implement EAM?